-Generally the models of an IPMC described in the literature do not characterize the shape of IPMC-based devices.
+IPMC-based devices.
 They usually describe only the motion of the tip or the bending radius of the device assuming that the bending radius is constant.
-The equipment used to characterize these parameters are for instance laser position sensors or force gauges (Jung et al. 2003, Richardson et al. 2003, Bandopadhya et al. 2006).
+The equipment used to measure these parameters are for instance laser position sensors or force gauges (Jung et al., 2003; Richardson et al., 2003; Bandopadhya et al., 2006).

-In order to observe the mechanical motion of the actuator, we developed a new methodology that permits describing the flexure of an IPMC.
+In order to observe the mechanical motion of the actuator, we developed a new methodology that permits describing the flexion of an IPMC.
 It is a computer vision system consisting of a fast CCD camera and a PC with image processing software.
 The National Instruments Vision was used for both frame grabbing and image processing.
 The direction of the camera is set transverse to the actuator and the experiment is illuminated from the background through a frosted glass.
 In perfect conditions the image of the actuator recorded in such a way consists of a single contrast curved line.
-It is easy to use image processing software to process the shape of the actuator during each particular frame.
-The separate frames of a bending actuator, recorded in such a way, are depicted in Figure 2.
+It is easy to use image processing software to process the shape frame by frame.
+The separate frames of a bending actuator combined on one image for bending and on the other image for relaxation, are depicted in Figure 2.

-It is apparent from Figure 2., that in the beginning of the input pulse (images 0...0.4s in Figure 2.-A) the actuator performs a sharp motion close to the input contacts only, the free end remains almost straight.
+It is apparent from Figure 2, that in the beginning of the input pulse (images 0-0.4 s in Figure 2(a)) the actuator bends sharply near the input contacts only, the free end remains almost straight.